hashicorp/terraform/website/source/docs/providers/opc/index.html.markdown

 * `endpoint` - (Optional) The API endpoint to use, associated with your Oracle Public Cloud account.
 This is known as the `REST Endpoint` within the Oracle portal.
 It can also be sourced from the `OPC_ENDPOINT` environment variable.

-Max num seconds to wait for successful response when operating on resources within OPC (defaults to 3000)
 * `max_retry_timeout` - (Optional) The maximum number of seconds to wait for a successful response when operating on resources within Oracle Public Cloud.
 It can also be sourced from the `OPC_MAX_RETRY_TIMEOUT` environment variable.
 Defaults to 3000 seconds.

 ## Testing